Justin Bieber Just Dyed His Hair Pink — & Fans Think It's A Sign

-The dye job is the most shocking color he's rocked since his platinum-blonde days — and not too far from the dusty-rose shade his wife, Hailey Bieber, was wearing earlier this year.
+The dye job is the most shocking colour he's rocked since his platinum-blonde days — and not too far from the dusty-rose shade his wife, Hailey Bieber, was wearing earlier this year.

 In a previous interview with Refinery29, Hailey shared that, while her pink hair was cute, it was a lot of work.
 "I loved my pink hair, but it’s hard to maintain," she said.
-"It never stays one color pink; it’s the perfect color and then you wash it and it’s the wrong color.
+"It never stays one colour pink; it’s the perfect colour and then you wash it and it’s the wrong colour.
 But I loved it."

 Advertisement